Patient Portrayal

 Please see additional Important Safety Information below.

-Tell your healthcare provider if you are pregnant or plan to become pregnant.
+Always tell your healthcare provide if you are pregnant or plan to become pregnant.
 It is not known if ENTYVIO will harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while receiving ENTYVIO.

 Tell your healthcare provider if you are breastfeeding or plan to breastfeed.
 ENTYVIO can pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take ENTYVIO.